- Defining Bitcoin

 Bitcoin’s blockchain is a public record of every single Bitcoin transaction and the amount of bitcoin that is associated with each bitcoin address.

 Bitcoin’s blockchain is special because it is what we call a public blockchain.
-It is open to the world and a user does not need to ask for permission to participate.
+It is open to the world to view and a user does not need to ask for permission to use it.
 It truly is one of a kind because the records are also immutable – a cause and effect of the proof-of-work algorithm and decentralized network.
 It is the only blockchain in the world that is immutable and has a real world use-case.

 (1.)
 Blockchain vs. Bullshit: Thoughts on the Future of Money (Video)